VimDrones/Vimdrones-Docs/docs/designer.md

 * In the Timeline Editor, set up the Current Frame to finish the new scene changing<br>
 **Formation** -> **Append**, click **Append** Button.
 Move the Playhead, we could see how the drone scene change(make sure the **auto resign** have been "√")

+What's the **auto resign** mean in here?
+Through the algorithm, the drone will be automatically assigned to a suitable position in the next formation, making the overall distance of movement the shortest.

 ![Vimdrones Designer Formation Append](/static/append-3d-eagle.gif "Vimdrones Designer Formation Append")